Tomas4python/media_sql/README.md

 field is empty.
 - Type of SQL Queries: The 'Execute' query function is designed to handle 'SELECT' queries that retrieve data from the SQLite3 databases.
 It will not properly handle 'UPDATE', 'DELETE', 'INSERT', or other types of SQL queries that modify the database, as it's primarily focused on fetching and returning data.
+Please ensure that your queries are designed to return complete rows from the database.
+Queries that do not retrieve full rows may result in inadequately displayed results in the interface.

    ![Screenshot of the SQL Query Fields](images/sql_query.png)

 ### 3. Results Area:
 - Displays a table of results based on the executed SQL query.
-For broad queries there might be a delay due to the large database size (over a thousand entries).
+For broad queries there might be a delay due to the large database size (over a two thousand entries).
 Results are fetched from both databases.

    ![Screenshot of the Results Area](images/results.png)